Cinematograph: Before the Cinématographe Lumière

-The Lumière brothers made their first film, Workers Leaving the Lumière Factory (Sortie de l'usine Lumière de Lyon), that same year.
+1894–1895

+On 26 December 26 1894, the Lyon républicain reported that the Lumière brothers were working on a new kinetograph (a name for the camera that recorded the pictures for the kinetoscope viewer).
+The brothers filed a patent for their 'apparatus for obtaining and viewing chronophotographic prints' on 13 February 1895, which would eventually receive four additions (on 30 March and 6 May 1895, 28 March and 18 November 1896).

+Louis Lumière presented his first film, Workers Leaving the Lumière Factory (Sortie de l'usine Lumière de Lyon) on 22 March 1895, in Paris, at the Society for the Development of the National Industry.
+The screening was part of his lecture on the industrial production of photographic plates in his family's factory, with the projection of photographic slides in colour (made with the Lippmann plate method) expected to be the highlight.
+Lumière was surprised when the audience, a few dozen invited guests, were much more enthusiastic about the film and demanded a repeated projection of the curiously detailed and lively action.
+Léon Gaumont, later founder of the Gaumont film production and distribution company, is said to have attended the presentation.
+A few weeks later, on 16 April, Lumière presented the same film at the Réunion de sociétés savantes des départements de la Sorbonne in Paris.

 The first commercial, public screening of cinematographic films happened on 20 May 1895 at 156 Broadway, New York City, when the "Eidoloscope", invented by Woodville Latham and Eugene Lauste was presented.
 Nonetheless, this has often been incorrectly attributed to the first Lumière show on 28 December 1895 at Salon Indien du Grand Café in Paris, which was organised by the Lumière brothers.
 This presentation featured ten short films, including a new version of Workers Leaving the Lumiere Factory.
 Each of these early films was 17 meters long (approximately 56 feet), which, when hand cranked through a projector, ran approximately 50 seconds.